 - Filing on the same T1 form will not change even if you have multiple businesses, as long as all of them remain unincorporated

-Deductions & Documentation
+Deductions & Tax Documentation for Sole Proprietorship

 When you own your own business, you can claim a wider variety of deductions.
 All of these deductions will need to be accounted for on your T2125 form.
 Remember, you can deduct any reasonable expense incurred to earn business income.
 Deductible expenses include any GST/HST incurred less the amount of any input tax credit claimed.
 Documentation for all expenses does not have to be submitted with the tax return but must be maintained for potential review by Canada Revenue Agency.
 You can learn more about accurately accounting for your deductions here.